schrockwell/bodyguard/README.md

 ## Composable Actions

-The concept of an authorized action can be encapsulated by a `Bodyguard.Action` struct.
+The concept of an authorized action is encapsulated by a `Bodyguard.Action` struct.
 It can be constructed with some defaults, modified during the request cycle, and finally executed in a controller or socket action.

 This example is exactly equivalent to the above: